jasminemathieu/Backup-and-Recovery/README.md

 The password for the executable file was copied in order to access the file.
 ![copy pw](https://imgur.com/0U9MDqY.jpg)

-On the virtual machine, the executeable was ran in Powershell and unlocked with the aforementioned password.
+On the virtual machine, the executable was ran in PowerShell and unlocked with the aforementioned password.
 ![powershell process](https://imgur.com/FFyTmeT.jpg)

 The file was successfully accessed as shown below.
 ![powershell complete](https://imgur.com/JZ8D66n.jpg)

-## Backup Serivce - File Recovery Successly Completed
+## Backup Service - File Recovery Successfully Completed

 The backup can be found in the D drive where we can see the 'Test server' and 'backup sample' are available.
 ![this pc server](https://imgur.com/y2QVWQq.jpg)

 ![d drive](https://imgur.com/uyo7sDP.jpg)

-The virtual machine has been disconnected and the executeable file was then unmounted.
+The virtual machine has been disconnected and the executable file was then unmounted.
 ![unmounted1](https://imgur.com/pjlX3Xg.jpg)

 ![unmounted2](https://imgur.com/3PWT9p7.jpg)

 ## Backup via Restore

 This portion of the project will cover the process of restoring a full virtual machine from a backup.
-I ran into complications during the process and I will cover how I recovered and successfully completed the restore.
+I ran into complications during the process, and will cover how I was able to successfully completed the restore configuration and implementation process.

 ![restore vm start](https://imgur.com/sUyeDFV.jpg)